Best RTX 3090 graphics card 2023

 VRAM works in the exact same way your system RAM does, it stores important data used by a game or application you’re running – allowing the GPU to utilize that data at any time.
 This means the GPU doesn’t have to go between the CPU and your primary drive to collect the data – it already has it readily stored to be used with immediate effect.

-TDP (Thermal Power Draw) refers to the maximum amount of heat your GPUs cooler can dissipate when at maximum capacity.
+TDP (Thermal Design Power) refers to the maximum amount of heat your GPU cooler can dissipate when at maximum capacity.
 TDP is more important when looking at purchasing a new CPU – mainly because users have to purchase a standalone CPU cooler.

 With a GPU, the manufacturers already supply an efficient cooler rated to deal with the heat the GPU creates.
 In rare cases where individuals want to overclock to extremely high levels, more efficient cooling solutions may need to be installed – water cooling for example.